-B.IV.3 Requirements on test design and test methods
+B.IV.3 Requirements on test design

-The specific verification protocol shall describe the essential requirements for the test design and test methods for the technology under verification.
+The specific verification protocol shall describe the essential requirements for the test design for the technology under verification.

 The requirements shall reflect the definition of verification parameters under B.IV.2.
 However, specific requirements for the test design shall be given whenever necessary in order to ensure that the test data will enable the final data assessment and completion of the verification procedures.
 The requirements on test design shall include: